Anglosphere: Core Anglosphere

-Relations have traditionally been warm between Anglosphere countries, with bilateral partnerships such as those between Australia and New Zealand, the United States and Canada and the United States and the United Kingdom (the Special Relationship) constituting the most successful partnerships in the world.
+For over a century, relations have been warm between Anglosphere countries, with bilateral partnerships such as those between Australia and New Zealand, the United States and Canada and the United States and the United Kingdom (the Special Relationship) constituting the most successful partnerships in the world.

-In terms of political systems, Canada, Australia, New Zealand and the United Kingdom have Charles III as head of state, form part of the Commonwealth of Nations and use the Westminster parliamentary system of government.
+In terms of political systems, Canada, Australia, New Zealand and the United Kingdom have a king, Charles III, as head of state, form part of the Commonwealth of Nations and use the Westminster parliamentary system of government.
 The United States is a presidential republic.
 Most of the core countries have first-past-the-post electoral systems, though Australia and New Zealand have reformed their systems and there are other systems used in some elections in the UK.
 As a consequence, most core Anglosphere countries have politics dominated by two major parties.

-Below is a table comparing the five core countries of the Anglosphere (data for 2022/2023):
+Below is a table comparing the five core countries of the Anglosphere (data for 2025):